jlarmstrongiv/gulp-images-hot-folder/README.md

 # Image Resizer with Gulp.js

 This project is a sample image resizer with gulp.js.
-The gulpfile.js uses imagemin to compress the photos.
+The gulpfile.js uses ~~gulp-image resize and gulp-imagemin~~ gulp-responsive and sharp to compress the photos.
 Feel free to edit the `const SIZES = [200, 400]` to add or remove variations, or the `const QUALITY = 70` to change the quality and subsequently their file sizes.

 ## Installation